Trillium Power Wind 1: Project description

 On May 19, 2011 Trillium Power Wind Corporation gave notice to the McGuinty Government that if its action against Trillium Power was not corrected it would initiate litigation against the Government of Ontario for CDN$2.25 billion.
 No correction was made as requested.
 Therefore, on September 28, 2011, Trillium Power Wind Corporation filed its claim in the Ontario Superior Court of Justice and was assigned the court file No. CV-11-436012.
 The legal claim was initiated against the government of Dalton McGuinty in 2011.
-In 2015 Trillium Power uncovered evidence that evidence that been in the possession of the Government of Ontario had been destroyed and mislabelled (to not be found in searches) and presented this information to the court.
+In 2015 Trillium Power uncovered that evidence in the possession of the Government of Ontario had been destroyed and mislabeled (to not be found in searches) and presented this information to the court.
 The court then allowed Trillium Power to amend its litigation claims to include the claim of spoliation.
-A decision by the Ontario Court of Appeal is presently pending from the January 19, 2023 hearing.
+In 2023, the Ontario Court of Appeal ruled in Trillium Power Wind Corp. v.
+Ontario (2023 ONCA 412) that the Ontario government deliberately destroyed evidence ("spoliation") related to the cancellation of a wind project, which amounted to an abuse of process.
+The Court ordered that Ontario be deprived of its costs and awarded costs to Trillium.
+The Court set aside the dismissal of the spoliation claim and awarded costs of the appeal to Trillium, although it did not immediately grant a massive damages award.
+In March 2024, the Supreme Court of Canada dismissed the application for leave to appeal this 2023 ONCA decision.